M-Shrief/Adeeb_ExpressTS_Postgres/Readme.md

 - _db.ts_ is the config file for PostgreSQL.

 - _redis.ts_ is the config file for redis.

+- _ecosystem.config.js_ is the PM2 config file for process management and ENVs.

 - _./config_ file to import all environment variables, and use a complex configuration structure if needed.